Top ERP for Consulting Firms: 5+ Tools Reviewed (2025)

 Pros: Users find that Epicor can be a great database for businesses from a range of industries, with extensive customizability options.

-Cons: While Epicor is often listed as one of the top ERPs for consulting service providers, its website lists the software’s focus as the building suply, distribution, and manufacturing industry.
+Cons: While Epicor is often listed as one of the top ERP solutions for consulting service providers, its website lists the software’s focus as the building supply, distribution, and manufacturing industry.

 It’s been a while since I’ve worked with it but I wasn’t a fan.
 Support is expensive, implementation and customization is pretty cludgy, and community support is pretty lacking.